 Due to the highly variable aetiology of DSD, a large number of genes can be considered causative.
 Moreover, the clinical appearance and the hormonal patterns are often variable, hampering classical hypothesis-driven prediction of a likely causative gene in DSD.
 Therefore, HTS-based strategies are increasingly replacing traditional sequencing methods, which are laborious and can only analyse one gene at the time.
 A panel of candidate genes with a robust coverage of all genomic regions of interest is increasingly regarded as the first-tier approach.
 However, the authors of this COST Action remind the readership that, with the only exception of certain disruptive mutations in some (but not all) DSD-related genes (e.g., the androgen receptor gene and a few more), molecular diagnosis cannot reliably predict the functional consequences for an individual DSD case (e.g., the potential of steroid biosynthesis by the gonads or by the adrenals or the sensitivity to sex steroids), which are important aspects for individualised clinical management.

 HTS technologies are continuously improving and the pure technical costs per base are significantly decreasing.
 However, this does not take into account the increased need for bioinformatic expertise.
 The specialist resources that are required for multidisciplinary interpretation, explanation and counselling of data following exome or genome sequencing will also need to be taken into account when considering overall costs.
 The strategy for selecting the best HTS approach will depend on the number of genes on a selected panel, gene coverage and local availability.
 Strategies for the stepwise molecular investigation of a DSD have been described (8, 31).
 It is likely that these HTS strategies will further evolve in the near future, based on continuous technical advances.
 WES-based HTS strategies are more flexible than panel-based HTS strategies and allow the identification of new DSD-related genes.
 However, the service laboratories and clinicians need to be aware of problems associated when detecting variants of unknown significance (VUS).
 Increasing experience with HTS techniques suggests that in suspected 46,XY DSD, the identification of CNVs and single gene variants does not always correlate with endocrine profiling (28).
 Altogether, this may change the classical sequential diagnostic pathway in DSD, favouring a more parallel approach involving integration of both biochemical (hormonal) and genetic (HTS-related) testing, starting with the initial evaluation of the patient (5, 32).
 As stated earlier, genetic testing and hormonal diagnosis must be considered complementary in DSD.
 To allow better understanding of DSDs and, hence, improved diagnostic algorithm in the future, this COST Action strongly recommends that molecular data together with clinical and biochemical data in DSDs should be prospectively collected in international databases like I-DSD Registry (33).
-The I-DSD Registry (
+The I-DSD Registry (www.i-dsd.org) currently has a facility to act as a secure repository for detailed genetic data.
+Alternatively, this registry can also act as a facility that can signpost investigators to data held in other local repositories.

 The experience of different authors reporting results obtained with candidate gene panels designed to analyse a variable number of genes associated with DSD (both 46,XY and 46,XX and even with hypogonadotropic hypogonadism) varies according to panel content and selected patient series (34, 35, 36, 37, 38).
 An overview of all genes included in at least one of recently reported large DSD gene panels is given in Cools et al (19).